Strategies for managing MRO

 Reducing the risk of counterfeit goods

-On top of these benefits, VMI can play a vital role in combating counterfeit products.
-This is rightly an area of concern for many MRO professionals.
-“Counterfeiters are becoming more and more sophisticated, which means that there is always a risk as soon as an organisation makes a purchase outside its trusted supplier network,” says Helen Alder, Head of Knowledge and Learning Development at CIPS.
+On top of these benefits, VMI can play a vital role in ensuring compliance and combating counterfeit products.
+These are rightly areas of concern for many MRO professionals.
+“Counterfeiters are becoming more and more sophisticated, which means that there is always a risk as soon as an organisation makes a purchase outside its trusted supplier network,” says procurement expert Helen Alder.

 As soon as people go online and select the cheapest option that isn’t from a trusted supplier, they open themselves to a risk that can’t be underestimated